 Marwen’s Summer Internship Program

-Applications for Summer 2026 will open in Spring 2026.
+Applications for Summer 2026 are open through April 11.

 “I’m proud of learning that it’s okay to try new things.
 [Art@Work] was an awesome experience.
 I really loved being able to experience something I might want to get into whether it be a hobby or something for college.” – Sophia Aleman, 2023 Art@Work Intern